top of page

 Mammoth Cave National Park: Our 3-Day Family RV Adventure

-Traveling by RV gives our family a sense of freedom — waking up to new skies, cooking meals outdoors, and chasing adventure together.
+Traveling by RV gives our family a sense of freedom — waking up to new skies, cooking meals outdoors, and experiencing adventures together.

-For this trip, the six of us packed into an RV and headed to Mammoth Cave National Park in Kentucky for three days of trails, underground wonders, and campfire nights.
+For this long weekend, the six of us packed into 3 days at Mammoth Cave National Park in Kentucky for an accurate balance between on-site activities and nature exploration, and came back home reenergized.

-Jellystone Campground: A Kid Paradise Minutes from the Park
+Jellystone Park Camp Resort: A Kid Paradise Minutes from the Park

 Our home base was the Jellystone Park Camp-Resort near Mammoth Cave, tucked into the Kentucky woods just minutes from the park entrance.

-It was easy to let them roam a bit while we made meals or regrouped.
+We booked a site that was right across the activities center, which made it easy to let the kids roam the park while we made meals or regrouped.

-The kids quickly made fast friends around the campground, and our days filled with endless activities, nature trails and campfire breaks.
+The kids quickly made friends around the campground, and our days fell into a rhythm of campground activities, nearby trails, and low-key time back at the site.

 Day 1: Sand Cave Trail